knetsolutions/knet-ui/README.md

 ## UI

-Open the browser with URL http://<your machine ip>:5000/index.html
+Open the browser with URL http://localhost:5000/index.html